Tuesday, 10 September 2024

 As the difficulty of the main story arc gradually increases I am increasingly finding that I have to abandon it, do a whole load of missions, fights, crafting and upgrading before I can return with stronger characters.

 Star Rail is fairly child friendly.
-It's vague about death - fights take place in a kind of combat zone, and monsters appear to be banished to some other universe rather than killed, while humans and other sentient characters are defeated rather than killed, even if they appear to be blown apart in the combat.
+It's vague about death - fights take place in a kind of combat zone, and monsters often appear to be banished to some other universe rather than killed, while humans and other sentient characters are usually defeated rather than killed, even if they appear to be blown apart in the combat.
 There's a lot of friendship, but only hints of romance between any of the characters.

 The world of Star Rail is large, and it expands as you play - each chapter in the story arc is set in a completely new world or space station, each with its own cities or zones.
 Most of the time you are free to follow the plot missions or leave them behind, teleport freely between different locations and pursue other missions or activities.
 Each region is distinctive and there's plenty of interesting places to go.